zompiexx/BecomingMinds/README.md

 This repository is **not** an implementation guide.

 It is a **record** of concepts, design patterns, and behavioural frameworks that shaped the development of several digital personas within an experimental research environment.
+These documents are grounded in hands-on experimentation with long-running, memory-enabled LLM systems using Retrieval-Augmented Generation (RAG), multimodal input, and continuity-preserving architectures.